-Largest Number of Road Accidents for 2018 Were in Plovdiv Region - Novinite.com - Sofia News Agency
+Largest Number of Road Accidents for 2018 were in Plovdiv Region - Novinite.com - Sofia News Agency

 Some 3,095 road accidents occurred in the territory of Bulgari’s Plovdiv region in 2018 and this ranks it at one of the leading places for road accidents in the country.
-The severe crashes were 919 and 74 people died, reported the Bulgarian National Television.
+The severe crashes were 919 and 74 people died, reports BNT.

 The Ministry of Interior statistics show that the drivers were responsible for the road accidents in nearly 97% of the cases.